Homemade Taco Seasoning Recipe

 Once you make this easy Homemade Taco Seasoning, you'll never go back to buying those overpriced packets again!
 It tastes incredible, is healthy, super frugal, and has none of the fillers you'll find in most store-bought versions.

 Many years ago, around the time that I started this site, I shared a taco seasoning recipe here.
-It was great, but I always wondered if it could be better.
+It was a great recipe, but I always wondered if it could be better.

-So I spent hours one morning working on it and well, it's now truly amazing and my whole family agrees wholeheartedly.
+Years later, I spent hours working on a new version and I have to say that it's now truly amazing and my family agrees wholeheartedly.

-The day that I recreated this recipe, we were super busy and all worked through dinnertime on various things.
+The day that I finished the recipe and updated it here, we were super busy and were all working through dinnertime on various things.
 Suddenly, it was 10 pm!
 Too late for taco salad?
-Nah, I knew how good it was going to taste so I pushed through to make a very late taco salad dinner, and boy was it worth it!
+Nah, I knew how good it was going to taste and so we had dinner at 10:30 pm and celebrated this new recipe.

-Now, I don't recommend eating dinner at 10:30 as a regular habit, but I do recommend you make this taco seasoning a habit and keep it on hand at all times.
+Now, I don't recommend eating dinner at 10:30, but I do recommend you make this taco seasoning soon and keep it in your pantry at all times.

 Why You'll Love This Recipe